linklab-uva/f1tenth_gtc_tutorial/README.md

 user@computer:$ echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc
 ```

-### 3. Install F1/10 package and its dependencies
+### 3. Install the F1/10 package and its dependencies

-1. Install navigation libraries using apt-get
+1. Install the navigation libraries using apt-get
 You have to install certain navigation libraries and some additional packages to support the simulator.
 You can do this by opening a new terminal and typing:
 ```console
 user@computer:$ sudo apt-get -y install ros-melodic-ros-control